 the power of b2b storytelling

-B2b storytelling is something we don't see very often.
-This is because the services and products of b2b organizations often do not need to evoke emotion, but should be primarily practical - and an asset to the organization.
+We don't see b2B storytelling very often.
+This is because the services and products of B2B organizations often do not have to arouse emotion, but should mainly be practical — and an asset to the organization.

 However, we must remember that the organization does not make the decision.
-No, a person (or a group of people) within the organization makes the decision to adopt your product or service.
-And half of these are more likely to choose your organization if they have an emotional connection with you.
+No, a person (or group of people) within the organization makes the decision to adopt your product or service.
+And the half This will be more likely to choose your organization if they have an emotional connection with you.

 Some of the benefits of b2b storytelling for your organization are:

-- You show personality that your customer can identify with;
+- You show personality that your customer can relate to;

 - Your organization stands out from its competition;